brandonfrancoeur/Windows-Forms-Divinity-2-Character-Generator-/README.md

 # Windows-Forms-Divinity-2-Character-Generator-
-Windows Forms version of my old Java CLI project
+I decided to convert my old Java CLI program into a Windows Forms application.
+Simply run the EXE to start the program.